knowsuchagency/promptic/README.md

 ### Basics

-Functions decorated with `@llm` use Python docstrings as natural prompt templates.
-A docstring is the string literal that appears right after a function definition, and promptic generates prompts by combining the docstring with the function's arguments when the function is called.
+Functions decorated with `@llm` use its docstring as a prompt template.
+When the function is called, promptic combines the docstring with the function's arguments to generate the prompt and returns the LLM's response.

 ```python
 from promptic import llm